Download bio (pdf) | Download discography (pdf) | Download high-res photos

 Korevaar’s active career includes solo performances with the Rochester Philharmonic, Colorado Symphony, Louisville Orchestra, Japan’s Shonan Chamber Orchestra, Brazil’s Goiania Symphony, and with acclaimed conductors Guillermo Figueroa, Per Brevig, Stanislaw Skrowaczewski and Jorge Mester.
 His performance of John Cage’s Concerto for Prepared Piano and Chamber Orchestra under the direction of Paul Zukofsky was praised by the New York Times “as admirably projected in the devoted and lovely performance of David Korevaar.”
 David was honored to work with Cage to prepare the concerto.

 A passionate and committed collaborator, Korevaar is a founding member of the Boulder Piano Quartet, currently in residence at The Academy in Boulder, for which he curates a chamber music series.
-He performs regularly with the Takács Quartet, and recently appeared with them on the Great Performers Series at New York’s Lincoln Center.
-Korevaar performs and records with distinguished colleagues including the New York Philharmonic Ensembles, violinists Charles Wetherbee, Anne Akiko Myers, Vadim Gluzman, Chee-Yun, Harumi Rhodes, Edward Dusinberre, Emi Ohi Resnick and Philip Quint, violists Geraldine Walther and Matthew Dane, cellists David Requiro and Peter Wyrick, flutists Alexa Still and Christina Jennings and the Shanghai, Manhattan and Colorado Quartets.
-In 2020, Korevaar will continue his association with the Boulder Mahlerfest, with a performance of Messiaen’s Quartet for the End of Time, as well as a return to the Concerts in the Barn series in Quilcene, WA, with the Carpe Diem String Quartet.
+He performs regularly with the Takács Quartet and recently appeared with them on the Great Performers Series at New York’s Lincoln Center.
+Korevaar has performed and recorded with distinguished colleagues including the New York Philharmonic Ensembles, violinists Anne Akiko Myers, Vadim Gluzman, Chee-Yun, Harumi Rhodes, Edward Dusinberre, Andrea Segar, Alex Gonzalez, Emi Ohi Resnick, Philip Quint, and the late Charles Wetherbee, violists Geraldine Walther and Matthew Dane, cellists David Requiro, Jesús Castro-Balbi, Meta Weiss and Peter Wyrick, flutists Alexa Still and Christina Jennings, baritone Andrew Garland, mezzo-soprano Abigail Nims, and the Carpe Diem, Shanghai, Manhattan, and Colorado Quartets.
 He was a founding member of the Prometheus Piano Quartet, and was a long-time member of the Clavier Trio whose artistry was recognized as “exceptional, impressive, fresh and inspired.”
 Korevaar has appeared on some of the country’s most distinguished chamber music series at Carnegie Hall, the Library of Congress, Metropolitan Museum of Art, the Phillips Collection, Spivey Hall, the 92nd Street Y, the Gardner Museum, the Krannert Center, the Ordway Theater, Kennedy Center, Davies Symphony Hall and for the La Jolla Chamber Music Society, among others.

-Korevaar is dedicated to championing the works of contemporary composers and has performed and recorded works by Lera Auerbach, David Carlson, Robert Xavier Rodriguez, Paul Schonfield, Aaron Jay Kernis, George Rochberg, George Crumb, Stephen Jaffe, and performed the New York premiere of Harrison’s Clocks by Harrison Birtwistle.
-His long-standing advocacy of the music of Lowell Liebermann led to a recent residency by the composer at the University of Colorado.
+Dedicated to championing the works of contemporary composers, Korevaar has performed and recorded works by Lera Auerbach, David Carlson, Robert Xavier Rodriguez, Paul Schoenfield, Aaron Jay Kernis, George Rochberg, George Crumb, Stephen Jaffe, and performed the New York premiere of Harrison’s Clocks by Harrison Birtwistle.
 He regularly performs works by University of Colorado colleagues Michael Theodore, Mike Barnett, and Carter Pann, as well as works by aspiring and established composers in his mission to inspire future generations.

 In addition to being a gifted pianist Korevaar, who studied composition with David Diamond, has composed works for solo piano, chamber ensemble, and a piano concerto for full or chamber orchestra.
 His transcriptions of Franz Liszt’s Symphonic Poems Festklänge and Orpheus can be heard on Helicon Classical’s release of Liszt’s Orchestral Transcriptions for Solo Piano with Korevaar at the piano.

-Highlights of Korevaar’s media credits include appearances on All Things Considered, Morning Edition, NPR, Performance Today, St. Paul Sunday, WQXR, WDAV, TPR, KFAC, WGBH, WNYC, and Colorado Public Radio.
+Highlights of Korevaar’s media credits include appearances on NPR, Performance Today, St. Paul Sunday, WQXR, WDAV, TPR, KFAC, WGBH, WNYC, and Colorado Public Radio.

 Korevaar’s honors include the Richard French award from the Juilliard School, honoring his doctoral document on Ravel’s Miroirs, top prizes from the University of Maryland William Kapell International Piano Competition and the Peabody-Mason Foundation, as well as the prize for best performance of French music at the Robert Casadesus International Competition.
 He was also a winner of Young Concert Artists as a member of the group Hexagon.